Meet the 2023-2024 Big Apple Award Recipients

-Below are the specific criteria used to evaluate Big Apple Award nominees and applicants:
+The specific criteria used to evaluate Big Apple Award nominees is as follows:

 Impact on Student Learning

 - The teacher establishes trust with students to allow for true collaboration and broaden impact on student learning

 - The teacher uses rigorous instruction through a variety of teaching methods, creates a supportive environment in the classroom that actively engages students in learning, and acts as a collaborative teacher by working with others to innovate and hone their practice

 - The teacher establishes trust with colleagues to allow for true collaboration and strengthen instructional practices

 Contributions to School Community

 - The teacher demonstrates effective leadership in and out of the classroom and shows relentless efforts to build strong family-community ties

 - The teacher establishes trust with families and school leaders to allow for true collaboration and expands the impact of the professional contributions

 Still Have Questions?